Build Partner Reference

 - • Tech rider AC requirements

-- ✓ Fewer injection points than 12V
+- ✓ Lower current vs 12V; fewer injection points

-- ✓ Easier cable management
+- ✓ Easier cable management for long runs

 - ✓ Simpler long-run distribution

-PSU candidates: Mean Well SE-600-24 / UHP-500-24 / HLG-600H-24A (final selection pending sample lock).
+PSU candidates at production scale: Mean Well SE-600-24 / UHP-500-24 / HLG-600H-24A.

 CONTROL ARCHITECTURE